The Future of Heritage Travel: Why Your Journey Home is More Than Just a Trip

 Our research identified three key segments of the diaspora travel market:

-- Past Travelers (17.2%): Have already been and have unique post-trip needs.
+Past Travelers (17.2%): Relatives who have already been and have unique post-trip integration needs.

-Together, over 80% of the market is in the planning or consideration phase, demonstrating a massive, immediate need for a pre-travel preparation platform.
+Together, over 80% of the market is in the planning or consideration phase.
+This demonstrates a massive, immediate need for a pre-travel preparation platform—a digital sanctuary dedicated to the African diaspora.

 The Three Pillars of the Future: What the Data Validates